Eugenia Apostol: Early career

 criticism from some social sectors about the complicity of the Church in the unjust power structures of Philippine society.
 The church authorities were not too pleased as well when the employees of The Sentinel organized a union with Apostol as the union's vice-president.
 Apostol criticized the archbishop's ban on ballet classes and performances in Catholic schools as well as a controversy triggered by the presence of Russian ballet teachers at St Scholastica's, a convent school.
 This was the era of the "Red Scare".
 Apostol resigned.

-In 1954 Apostol became women's section editor and associate editor of Sunday Times magazine, the supplement of the country's leading daily, The Manila Times.
+In 1954, Apostol became women's section editor and associate editor of Sunday Times magazine, the supplement of the country's leading daily, The Manila Times.
 She stayed with the Times for ten years (1954–64), working with both the magazine and the newspaper.
 She found light work in handling, as editor and writer, the traditional women's beat of home, fashion, food, and human-interest features, and had a knack for infusing something lively, fresh, and innovative into what would otherwise be "canned" and conventional.
-In 1964 Apostol moved to the Manila Chronicle as editor of its new Sunday supplement Woman and Home.
-Woman and Home was phased out in 1969 but Apostol stayed on with the Chronicle as editor of its expanded Better Living section.
+In 1964, Apostol moved to the Manila Chronicle as editor of its new Sunday supplement Woman and Home.
+Woman and Home was phased out in 1969 but Apostol stayed on with the Chronicle as one of four women editors of its expanded Better Living section.
+When Amando Doronila became editor-in-chief of the Chronicle in May 1972, he decided to consolidate all sections of the newspaper under one editor, for which he chose Rosalinda "Baby" Orosa.
+Apostol did not respond to Doronila's decision well, and resigned from the newspaper.
+Defense Secretary Juan Ponce Enrile, Jose Apostol's close friend who had a political fallout with Chronicle owners Fernando and Eugenio Lopez, threw a dinner party for Eugenia Apostol at the Manila Hilton (now Waterfront Manila Hotel & Casino) in response to her resignation.